Brass finishes vary from highly polished brass to satin, brushed, acid washed, burnished and antique – just to name a few options!

 - The decorative ability of brass

 A variety of finishes can be applied to brass to cater to different styles and situations.
-Some of the decorative brass finishes available from our suppliers at This Old House Studio include:
+Some of the decorative brass finishes available from our suppliers are described below.

 To achieve this durable finish, a forged brass product is lightly finished on a polishing wheel before a clear satin lacquer is applied to protect the surface and maintain the finished appearance.Satin Brass can be effortlessly paired with your other kitchen and bathroom fittings for a seamless look.
 The ultimate in urban luxury, make a statement with Satin brass.To maintain this finish, clean regularly with a soft damp cloth and be sure to keep dry.